-Part-time faculty who miss a class will be docked the prorated dollar amount equal to the amount that would have been earned for that time frame.

 Substitute Instruction

 Substitute instructors are to be paid at the following rates:

 1. For credit-hour instruction

 a. $.72 per minute per class session

 b. $.86 per minute per class session in Critical Need programs

 c.Health-related clinical substitution will be paid at a rate commensurate with the duties associated with the clinical assignment, and will be at least $20 per clock/contact hour.
 The President or his/her designee may authorize a rate not to exceed $50 per clock/contact hour for selected clinicals requiring special license or credentials.